NathanVaughn/pipx-install-requirements-action/README.md

 This is a GitHub Action to install tools with `pipx` from a `requirements.txt` file.
 This will cache the installed tools and downloaded dependencies.

-This allows you to have consistent tool versions, leverage dependabot to keep them up-to-date, and reduce install times and downloads with caching.
+This allows you to have consistent tool versions and leverage dependabot to keep them up-to-date.

 ## Usage